Hand-Picked Daily GUN DEALS

-PSA is synonymous with budget builds, but can this affordable juggernaut offer a premium AR-15 series?
+PSA is known for budget builds, but can this affordable juggernaut build a premium AR-15?
 We test out the new Sabre line to find out.

 Palmetto State Armory is a name familiar to budget-minded shooters, but at SHOT Show 2023, the firearms manufacturer announced they were releasing a premium line of rifles.